5,500 SF Facility on 10 Acres in Gillette to spur innovation, jobs in the “C-Valley,” which has 165B tons of recoverable coal

 The WyIC’s 4,000-square-foot building will provide office, lab and workspace for tenants, while a 1,500-square-foot building will be used to handle raw materials.
 The main draw, however, is the seven half-acre demonstration sites that function as an open-access platform for tenants to upscale their lab-proven processes from using a few pounds of coal a day to processing up to several hundred pounds of coal or coal byproducts daily.

 The new center is part of a broader effort to spur innovation in C-Valley, utilizing its natural resources and mines to grow and sustain jobs using coal and coal byproducts as a feedstock for advanced manufacturing.
 The Wyoming Innovation Center is among several projects exploring new options to address the entire life cycle of carbon, including the Wyoming Integrated Test Center (ITC) and the University of Wyoming School of Energy Resources’ Wyoming CarbonSAFE project.

 The project, located on a reclaimed mine site, received a $1.5 million grant from the Wyoming Business Council and a $1.46 million matching grant from the U.S. Economic Development Administration (EDA).
 It also received funding from both the City of Gillette and Campbell County.

 Some facilities at WyIC may be developed to commercial scale on-site.
 Additional land is available at the Fort Union Industrial Park for larger projects or commercial expansion for those technologies proving to be commercially profitable.

-The Innovation Center is further solidifying the Carbon Valley as an R&D hub.
+The Innovation Center is further solidifying the C-Valley as an R&D hub.
 It will connect our workforce, provide a cleaner environment and ultimately strengthen our economy and community.

 Land for the site was purchased in November 2019.
 The contractor for the WyIC project is Powder River Construction.
 Project design, from Arete Design Group, was completed in December 2020.